sapcc/castellum/docs/asset-managers/nfs-shares.md

 In each project, there can only be **either** an `nfs-shares` resource **or** any number of `nfs-shares-group:$NAME` resources.
-This ensures that each share only belongs to once resource at most.
+This ensures that each share only belongs to one resource at most.
 Having a share match both the `nfs-shares` resource and an `nfs-shares-group:$NAME` resource is not allowed because it could result in contradictory autoscaling behavior.